tomnachum/Time-To-Plant/README.md

 This is a full-stack mobile app that sends whatsapp notifications about watering plants, and allows to take notes about the users plants.

+## Running Instructions

+1. Initialize the DB:
+   use `tables.sql` to create time_to_plant DB, then create all the tables in this file.
+2. Run `insert_data.py` file to initialize the tables with mock data.
+3. Run `server.py` and go to localhost:8000 to see the app.
+4. Run `scheduler.py` to activate the whatsapp messaging.

 ## Flow

 The user logs in to the home page, where he can choose his house plants from our list of plants, which are stored at our DB.